redox-os/book/src/including-programs.md

 nano config/x86_64/myfiles.toml
 ```

-- Look for the `[packages]` secion and add the package to the configuration.
+- Look for the `[packages]` section and add the package to the configuration.
 You can add the package anywhere in the `[packages]` section, but by convention, we add them to the end or to an existing related area of the section.

 ```toml
 ...